Chingford: Landmarks

 Pimp Hall Dovecote is situated in a green area at the bottom of Friday Hill and can be viewed by entering the Pimp Hall Nature Reserve.
 The dovecote, which had nesting space for 250 birds, belonged to Pimp Hall (originally Pympe's Hall), one of three manor houses around Chingford.
 In 1838 the estate was taken over and became part of the Chingford Earls estate.
 The farmhouse associated with it survived until just before World War II.
 This dovecote is depicted in the Millennium Heritage Mosaic on the front of Chingford Assembly Hall.
-It is the fourth item down on the left-hand side of the mosaic, also see the Key.
-There is a local legend telling how on one occasion Charles II was out hunting in Epping Forest and was caught in a snowstorm.
-He took shelter in Pimp Hall and was so delighted with the food offered him that he jocularly drew his sword and knighted the joint of beef declaring that it was now Sir Loin.
-Either this story caused the nearby pub on Friday Hill to be called "The Sirloin" or vice versa.
+It is the fourth item down on the left-hand side of the mosaic.

 A granite obelisk at Pole Hill was erected in 1824 under the direction of the Astronomer Royal, the Rev. John Pond M.A., to mark true north for the telescopes of the Royal Observatory at Greenwich, south of the Thames.
 It was placed on high ground along the line of the Greenwich Meridian, but when this was recalibrated later in the 19th century, the obelisk was deemed to have been erected 19 ft west of the revised meridian line.
 Today, an adjoining triangulation pillar marks the modern line.